 Some of the common information that people have about psychedelic drugs is stereotyped or heavily generalized.
 Sometimes, that information is skewed by representation in the public eye or through media.
-Before you call 800-609-2774 for more information on treatment options, you should understand what the effect psychedelics have on the brain.
+Before you call 800-609-2774 (Who Answers?) for more information on treatment options, you should understand what the effect psychedelics have on the brain.

 The Immediate Effects